samuelgozlan/amplitude-dev-center/docs/data/destinations/optimizely-cohort.md

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Cohort section, click **Optimizely**.
-3. Click Add another destination.
+3. Click **Add another destination**.
 4. Enter **Name** and paste in the **API key** you copied from **Optimizely**.
-5. Map the Amplitude User ID field to the Optimizely User ID field
+5. Map the Amplitude User ID field to the Optimizely User ID field.
+6. Save when finished.

 ## Send a cohort